giserh/PySlope/README.md

    Then it is as simple as:

         brew install numpy scipy matplotlib shapely

+        -> Click is not availble on brew <-

    If you have anything else [pip](https://pip.pypa.io/en/stable/installing/) (which you can test by typing 'pip' in your terminal